matt-hammond-001/hubitat-code/apps/lighting schedules/README.md

 When active, you can set whether it causes switches to be switched on/off when a period begins, or ends, or during the whole time.
 This allows you, for example, to create a setup that will ensure a light gets turned off at certain times, but doesn't repeatedly force it to be on or off during the whole time of a period, or outside of a period.

+## Examples

+### When at home, ensure outdoor light stays on during evening and off at all other times

+   * Switching behaviour:
+      * During specified periods: *Check and turn ON regularly*
+      * At other times: *Check and turn OFF regularly*
+      * Active in all modes: *no*
+      * Active in modes: *At HOME*
+      * When becoming ACTIVE due to a MODE change: *Immediately turn ON or OFF according to the schedule*
+      * When becoming INACTIVE due to a MODE change: *Turn all OFF immediately*
+   * Timings
+      * *sunset-30 - 00:00*

+### Ensure a light gets turned off at midnight and at 1am, but isn't controlled at other times:

+   * Switching behaviour:
+      * During specified periods: *Check and turn oOFF only when previously not in a period.*
+      * At other times: *Do nothing*
+      * Active in all modes: *yes*
+   * Timings
+      * *00:00-00:30, 01:00-01:30*

 ## Author and licence